pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/replace-exception-with-test.md

 Go to "catch (EmptyStackException e) {|||"

-#|en| This code should never reach the <code>catch</code> section.
+#|en| This code should never reach the `catch` section.
 But to be 100% sure, insert a check inside the section and run all the tests.

 Print: